 Although this is the most affordable option for me at the moment, I am looking into purchasing a motorized one to allow me to keep my independence for as long as possible.

-My father-in-law recently purchased this beauty.
+My father-in-law recently purchased a foldable electric wheelchair.
 He and my mother-in-law have taken it on several trips and love it.
 It folds up and is easy to transport in their vehicle and gets him everywhere he wants to go.
 It allows them to enjoy walks without him having to spend days and weeks in physical agony.

 Whatever you choose, please remember this.